General Motors J platform: Background

 The design of the J-car began in 1976.
 Originally, the J-car was only intended for the Chevrolet and Pontiac brands, but soon thereafter Oldsmobile and Buick were added.
 At the time, GM-controlled divisions in different parts of the world manufactured totally different rear-wheel drive C-segment cars – the Chevrolet Vega in America, the Vauxhall Cavalier/Opel Ascona in Europe, the Holden Torana in Australia and the Isuzu Florian in Japan.
 It was decided that a common replacement would be developed to eliminate duplication of engineering effort and ensure parts interchangeability – a practice known as badge engineering or platform-sharing.
-In November 1979, subsequent to the second fuel crisis and only 14 months before the cars introduction, it was decided to create a Cadillac derivative as well.
+In November 1979, subsequent to the second fuel crisis and only 14 months before the car’s introduction, it was decided to create a Cadillac derivative as well.
 Aside from a hefty price tag, the hastily developed Cimarron had little to distinguish it from the other J-car offerings.

 In continental Europe, the car was sold as the Opel Ascona.
 In Britain, it was known as the Vauxhall Cavalier.
 Irrespective of badging, European production of the J-body occurred in plants in Germany, Belgium, and Britain.
 It was generally well received but was narrowly beaten to the European Car of the Year accolade by the Renault 9.
 The Vauxhall Cavalier version was particularly successful in Britain, where it was the second best selling car in 1984 and 1985 and managed around 800,000 sales across a seven-year production run.
 At the time, it set new standards for performance and economy in this size of car in Europe; for instance, the 1.6 petrol engined Cavalier for the British market had a top speed of 105 mph, compared to the 101 mph top speed of the 2.0 petrol engined Ford Cortina – its key competitor for a year until the Ford Sierra was launched in 1982.
 Due to the exterior dimensions, and the engines offered being in compliance with Japanese regulations, the platform was classed in the favorable "compact" designation allowing the Isuzu Aska to compete with other Japanese made products sold in the domestic market at the time.
-Isuzu also supplied kits for Holden's J-car version, the Camira.
+Isuzu also supplied kits for Holden's J-car version, the Camira., whilst correspondingly - Holden manufactured the GM Family II engines installed in J-body cars manufactured worldwide, and also the station wagon bodywork for the Camira was supplied to Vauxhall in the UK for its estate version of the Cavalier II.

 The fourth character in the Vehicle Identification Number for a J-body car is "J".